technologiepark-heidelberg/heidelberg-pitch-clock/README.md

 But technically, there's a catch: microcontrollers with Wi-Fi use 3.3 volts, while the LEDs need 5 volts.
 So, we'll need an extra component—a level shifter.
 And since we're upgrading, we'll also modernize the display and replace the potentiometer with two more buttons.

+## Custom PCB to the rescue

+The level shifter was necessary, which made mounting and cabling all the components individually impractical.
+The solution was a custom-printed circuit board (PCB), which unified the microcontroller, display and level shifter.

 ## The latest bill of materials

 * 92 individually addressable RGB LEDs with 12mm diameter (WS2801)